Education

 As you’re evaluating venue or platform options, consider:

-• Your audience: Are they local or global?
+• Your target audience: Are they local or global?
 What kind of problems are they struggling with?
 Is your seminar meant for external participants or your internal team?

 • Technology and equipment: If you’re hosting a webinar, pick a platform that lets you customize your branding, interact with your audience, and simplify attendance.